aiven/devportal/aws/SEARCH.md

 ## Search function

-The OpenSearch® index is used through the Netlify function in [netlify/functions/search/search.js](netlify/functions/search/search.js).
-To call the function, make a GET request to the function URL and append your search term to the `query` parameter, like this: [https://docs.aiven.io/.netlify/functions/search?query=redis](https://docs.aiven.io/.netlify/functions/search?query=redis).
+The OpenSearch® index is used through the AWS Lambda in [aws/src/handlers/search.js](aws/src/handlers/search.js).
+To call the function, make a GET request to the function URL and append your search term to the `query` parameter, like this: [https://docs.aiven.io/search.html?query=redis](https://docs.aiven.io/search.html?query=redis).

 The query uses this overall approach: